Bartvds/demo-travis-gh-pages/README.md

 This example uses Grunt but most of the information is valid for other task-runners, except you'd need to find a plugin that can use an OAuth token to push content to Github.

-You are not limited to just websites either.
-Once you understand the potential of using encrypted variables you can get really creative.
+You data you push around is of course not limited to just websites, using encrypted variables you can get really creative.

-The principle of encrypted variables works on most CI platform: the convenience of [Travis-CI](https://travis-ci.org/) is now challenged by [AppVeyor](http://appveyor.com/) (windows os), [Shippable](https://www.shippable.com/), [Wercker](https://app.wercker.com/#explore) and many more.
+The principle of encrypted environment variables works on most CI platforms: [Travis-CI](https://travis-ci.org/), [AppVeyor](http://appveyor.com/) (windows os), [Shippable](https://www.shippable.com/), [Wercker](https://app.wercker.com/#explore) and many more.

 ## Demo

-This repository + github.io page are the demo :)
+This repository + github.io page are the demo.

 Refer to the content of the [master branch](https://github.com/Bartvds/demo-travis-gh-pages/) to see the configurations used for this specific site.
 Check the [`Gruntfile`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/Gruntfile.js) and the [`.travis.yml`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/Gruntfile.js) for the configuration.